 The most common way to contact payers (and, incidentally, the most time-consuming) is over the phone.
 Just pull up the info you got from your patient, find the insurance carrier’s phone number, and dial away.
 Once you get someone on the phone, double check that you’re talking with a representative on the provider services line, as some payers have lines exclusively for hospital admissions or referrals.
 After you confirm you’re speaking with the right rep, this resource says you’ll have to provide some information about your practice to confirm that this is a HIPAA-secure exchange.
 Finally, the rep will ask you to provide some of the patient’s information (usually the patient's name, date of birth, and the policy number) so he or she can locate the correct policy.

 If you don’t like the idea of playing payer phone tag (totally fair), you can opt out of telecommunication altogether by seeking out the payer’s online eligibility-checking resources.
 There’s no golden standard with these resources—and you may have to scroll through searchable directories or submit question forms—but you should be able to find the information you need somewhere on the payer’s website.
-Here are some jumping off points for some common payers:
+Here are some jumping-off points for some common payers:

 One caveat: Payer-supplied provider directories have been known to contain outdated information.
 This might not necessarily be the case for eligibility resources, but it doesn’t hurt to remain cautious and aware of the possibility.

-3. Gather all the crucial benefits information.
+3. Gather all the crucial benefits information and record it in your EMR.

-- Can you confirm the patient’s policy and group number, the name of the policy holder, and the relationship of the policy holder to the patient?
+- Can you confirm the patient’s policy and group number, the name of the policyholder, and the relationship of the policyholder to the patient?

 - Can you confirm your claims address?